Your home is your sanctuary, but just how healthy is it?

 7. Have Your Pets Sleep on the Floor

-You may enjoy the company of your four-legged friend, but it’s not wise to invite it into the bed.
-Every animal sheds dander, and it gets worse as they get older.
+Tips to make your home healthier: You may enjoy the company of your four-legged friend, but it’s not wise to invite it into the bed.
+Moreover, every animal sheds dander, and it gets worse as they get older.
 Even if you’re not allergic to the dander, it tends to trap other things in with it like, germs, insects, and allergens.
 Studies have also found that sleeping with a pet in the bed can have a negative effect on how well you sleep.

 Our environment plays a big role in our health, and so does the food we eat.
 For your guide to the best foods to heal your body, check out The Best Foods that Rapidly Slim & Heal in 7 Days, here!